 What makes the bile reflux back into the stomach?

-Likewise, a strong sphincter will prevent bile from refluxing up into the stomach.
+Similarly, a strong, properly functioning sphincter helps prevent bile from refluxing into the stomach, maintaining the proper digestive balance.

 If a burning sensation also occurs in the throat, this would be because acid and/or bile has refluxed high enough to make it into the throat.